Sergiu Hart: Honors and awards

 In 2018, he was awarded the Israel Prize in Economics and Statistics.

 In 2020, he was awarded the ACM SIGecom Test of Time Award.

 In 2006, he was elected Member of the Israel Academy of Sciences and Humanities.

-From 2019, he serves as the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities.
+From 2019 to 2025, he served as the Chairperson of the Humanities Division of the Israel Academy of Sciences and Humanities.

 In 2012, he was elected Member of Academia Europaea.

 In 2016, he was elected International Honorary Member of the American Academy of Arts and Sciences (USA).

 In 2025, he was elected International Member of the National Academy of Sciences (USA).

 In 1985, he was elected Fellow of the Econometric Society.

 In 1999, Charter Member of the Game Theory Society.

 From 2000 to 2005, Member of the First Council of the Game Theory Society.

 In 2013, Fellow of the Society for the Advancement of Economic Theory.

 In 2017, Fellow of the Game Theory Society and Member of the Advisory Board of the Game Theory Society.

 In 2000, he was invited to give the Cowles Lecture at Yale University.

 In 2003, he was invited to give the Walras-Bowley Lecture of the Econometric Society.

 In 2008, Presidential Address, GAMES 2008 - The Third World Congress of the Game Theory Society.

 In 2009, he was invited to give the Harris Lecture at Harvard University.